allan-gounden/how-to-encrypt-your-win11-pc-with-bitlocker/README.md

 WARNING: before changing your hardware or updating your BIOS you should disable BitLocker! (manage-bde -off C:) Otherwise you will be locked out of your system.
 You can also create a recovery password.

 Pardon me for my bad english but they brainwashed me (no joke!) and I am still recovering.
 (Political parties in germany [Yes all the big ones!
-They worked together with german billionaires because i told them the truth and knew some things they call "secrets" (criminal acts) but in my opinion everybody should now.
+They worked together with german billionaires because i told them the truth and knew some things they call "secrets" (criminal acts) but in my opinion everybody should know.
 They are incompetent, corrupt, cowards.
 Yes I am ANGRY 😡 ]) Had to train for a few years to recover.

 See my facebook account https://www.facebook.com/profile.php?id=100070019901989